-The California Department of Corrections and Rehabilitation (CDCR) began using GPS to supervise sex offenders in the community in 2005, when it began a two-year pilot program involving 500 GPS devices.
+The California Department of Corrections and Rehabilitation (CDCR) began using GPS to supervise persons who have committed sex offenses in the community in 2005, when it began a two-year pilot program involving 500 GPS devices.
 The goals of the pilot were to give corrections officials experience with GPS monitoring and to resolve as many implementation issues as possible before expanding the program.

 However, the passage of California Proposition 83 — better known as Jessica's Law — in November 2006 forced the department to quickly expand its efforts; Jessica's Law required that all sex offenders be placed on GPS monitoring for life.
 The law also: